silvanayousry/s-k8-proxy-rebuild/upwork-devs/silvanayousry/readme.md

 # ICAP server - MinIO & RabbitMQ communication
 ## Description of the work

-This is an sinitial code that upload a file and send it to MinIO and retrieve a MinIO path and it send a message to the RabbitMQ queue with the MinIO URL  path
+This is an initial code that submit a file from a local directory and send it to MinIO and retrieve a MinIO URL and it send a message to the RabbitMQ queue with the MinIO URL  path and then Download the URL from MiniIO and save the file in a local directory called "Incoming"

 ---